vinders/_old_PandoraGS/README.md

 * accuracy: the emulation will be as accurate as possible (but will also provide improvements: subpixel precision, video filters, upscaling...)
 * goodies: utility to preview video filters through the plugin pipeline.

-Since this old repo is polluted with old code and binary files, I'll probably create a new repository (also to cleanup history and reduce the .git dir size).
+Since this old repo is polluted with old code and binary files, I've created a new repository (also to cleanup history and reduce the .git dir size).